 Im Garten Sandosa by Amon Düül.
 I heard this once in the 1960s listening to one of the offshore pirate radio stations, listening on a small portable radio with a 'crystal earpiece'.
 The sound quality was abysmal, with noise, fading and adjacent channel breakthrough.
 I searched for the track for a long time but could never find out what it was.
 Only recently I found the track on Spotify, but that original magical experience had more to do with the time and place, so now it is somewhat disappointing, but it demonstrates that sound quality isn't everything.
 In those days I was a short-wave radio enthusiast and listening through the noise, distortion and fading to pick out interesting information was all part of the fun.Music

 Wreckless Eric and Amy Rigby sing his song 'I'd Go The Whole Wide World'.
 This has a special meaning for me, I met my wife 8,000 miles away.
 (New UK immigration laws, 2013, now make this impossible for many people.
 We might hope this is just a temporary aberration, but there are already stories of married couples finding they are now not allowed to live together in either of their countries.
 The financial 'justifications' are ludicrous, the real point is evidently to compete for the anti-immigrant vote.)

 Bandcamp, this page has tracks by my son, who composes electronic synthesised music.
-It isn't the sort of music I usually listen to, so it's hard for me to judge, but I quite like the second track.
-Have a listen and see what you think.
+It isn't the sort of music I usually listen to, but I quite like the second track.
 The tracks at Bandcamp can also be downloaded in various formats for a fee, but you can contribute as much or little as you like, anything from zero upwards.
 Bandcamp keep 15% and pass the rest on to the artists.